blockfrost/blockfrost.dev/docs/start-building.md

 - All hex encoded values are lower case.
 - Examples are not based on real data.
 Any resemblance to actual events is purely coincidental.
 - We allow to upload files up to 100MB of size to IPFS.
 This might increase in the future.
+- We allow maximum of 100 queued pins per IPFS user.

 :::caution
 Keep in mind we use pagination (100 items per default) and that it starts from page 1, unlike traditional indexing.